tonaljs/tonal/packages/pcset/README.md

 ### `isIncludedIn(parent: Set) => (note: string) => boolean`

 Test if a note is included in the given set.
-This function is currified:
+This function is curried:

 ```js
 const isInCTriad = isNoteIncludedIn(["C", "E", "G"]);